 - Blame the people that are supposed to be experts when things don't go as planned.

 Eh.
-None of these things are a great idea.
+None of those things are a great idea because…

 - Planning too much and writing every single thing you can think of down as a deal breaker is probably more counter-productive than anything else.

-- Jumping in head first, blindfolded into one of the toughest feats you’ve probably ever encountered in your life is just crazy.
-I get that you’re no expert, but you need to have prepared yourself a little bit.
-YOU are the only one who can do this.
+- Jumping in head first, blindfolded into one of the toughest experiences you've probably ever encountered in your life is just crazy.
+I get that you're no expert, but you need to have prepared yourself a little bit.
+YOU are the only one who can do this for yourself.

 - It's easy to want to point the fingers of blame at the people who you expect to be something that they just aren't.
 If you have unrealistic expectations about the people who will be with you during labor and birth, you are setting yourself up for disappointment.